ashishbachanXU/PATHLOCK_ASSIGNMENT_2/README.md

 ## 🌟 Overview

 Mini Project Manager is a comprehensive full-stack web application that enables users to efficiently manage projects and tasks.
-Built with modern technologies and featuring a premium dark mode UI with liquid glass effects, it provides an intuitive and visually appealing experience for project management.
+Built with modern technologies and featuring a premium dark mode UI , it provides an intuitive and visually appealing experience for project management.

 ### ✨ Key Features